-In this section a Permit refers to a permit that is issued by Council that authorises the removal of 5 trees or less, or no more than $50m^2$ of other native vegetation.
+In this section a Permit refers to a permit that is issued by Council that authorises the removal of 5 trees or less, or less than 50m2 of other native vegetation.

 In this section Exempt Tree/Vegetation Removal refers to native vegetation that may be removed without the need for a permit or development consent (or any other approval from Council).